Scroll. Tap. Skip. That’s how most content lives and dies today.

 Why Stories Work: The Science Behind Engagement

-Stories don’t just entertain—they change behavior.
-A compelling story triggers emotional resonance, which means people are more likely to trust, act, and share.
-And when visuals are added?
-Message retention can shoot up by 65%.
+Stories change behavior by triggering emotional resonance, making people more likely to trust, act, and share content.
+Adding visuals increases message retention by 65%.

 The Core of Every Digital Story: What You Need to Make it Work